IntelligentRoboticsLab/KukaYouBot/README.md

 The TMCL protocol specifies both the high-level Assembly language that is used to control the motors, and the communication protocol between the master and the slave devices.
-The TMCL protocol is (mostly) physical layer independent, i.e. it can be used over ethernet using the EtherCAT specification, over USB using the USB specification, or directly over RS232/RS485.
+The TMCL protocol is (mostly) physical layer independent, i.e. it can be used over ethernet using the EtherCAT specification, or directly over USB, RS232 or RS485.

 ## libskro